 What: Food tours of Jackson Heights and parts of Elmhurst, Queens.
 During the tour we’ll hit up anywhere from five to 10 of our favorite local spots, depending on which tour you book, that best represent the neighborhood’s unique diversity.
-Think papri chaat (India), arepas and obleas (Colombia), momos and sel roti (Tibet and Nepal), and much more.
+Think papri chaat and patra (India), arepas and obleas (Colombia), momos and sel roti (Tibet and Nepal), and much more.

 Where: Jackson Heights is easy to get to from midtown Manhattan via the E, F, 7, R, or M train (stop is 74th St./Roosevelt Ave.).
 It’s about a 15-minute ride from midtown.
 Detailed directions will be provided.